 Many stewards of the Internet’s most popular websites, online services, and platforms have historically funded their products and services by harnessing the value of consumer data, with varying degrees of transparency about what data they collect, how they use it, and what third parties do with it.
 Consumers, public interest groups, some tech companies, regulators,…

 Americans who lack high-speed broadband internet access are caught on the wrong side of the “Digital Divide,” with students facing a “homework gap” and adults, and even entire communities, facing an “opportunity gap” that impacts everything from jobs, education, and healthcare to sustainability and well-being.
-In this episode of Kelley Drye’s Legal Download,…
+This episode of Kelley Drye’s Legal Download discusses…